About ineedana.com

 How does this website work?
 Is it safe?

-With 3 non-personally-identifiable pieces of information (that we don’t collect or store), we’re able to give people seeking abortions the information most relevant to their individual circumstances.
+With 3 non-personally-identifiable pieces of information (that we don’t collect or store), we’re able to give people seeking abortions the information most relevant to themlevant to them.
 This means there are a ton of different experiences you could get on ineedana.com.

 We show everyone their closest clinics, but if you enter that you’re a minor in a state with parental consent laws, we show you that information too.
 If you click a button asking saying “How am I going to afford this?,” we show you your state’s Abortion Funds and Practical Support Networks.
 If you’re under 12-weeks and in a state that allows telemedicine and abortion pills by mail, we show you all of those options.
 If you're in a more restricted state, we'll show you verified options and connect you with legal support.